git-pull/tao-of-tmux/manuscript/04-server.md

 ## Clients

-If there is a server, there will be clients connecting to it.
+Servers will have clients (you) connecting to them.

-When you connect to a session and see windows and panes, you're using a client connection into tmux.
+When you connect to a session and see windows and panes, it's a client connection into tmux.

 You can retrieve a list of active client connections via: